 Sometimes people see a personal finance blogger striving for financial independence and think that we must have grown up with well-off or financially savvy parents.
 Well, that isn’t always the case.
 I’d classify my parents as lower middle class, and let’s just say I didn’t learn any positive financial skills from them!

 I know that a lot of people had things way worse than me.
-It’s also true that I got extremely lucky with a few of my choices; and a lot of people who make similar choices may not have the same luck.
-However, I think it’s fair to point out that you don’t have to come from rich parents who are good with money to get on a quest for financial independence (though I’m sure it helps!)
+It’s also true that I got fortunate with a few of my choices, and many people who make similar choices may not have the same luck.
+However, I think it’s fair to point out that you don’t have to come from wealthy parents who are good with money to get on a quest for financial independence (though I’m sure it helps!)